Airline Pet Policy Alaska Airlines

 Check-In: between 1-2 hours of flight time.

 Breed Restrictions: The following breeds are not accepted for travel in the cargo compartment on Alaska Airlines flights (including flights operated by Horizon, SkyWest, or PenAir).

-Dogs: American Pit Bull, American Staffordshire, Boston Terrier, Brussels Griffin,
+Dogs: American Pit Bull, American Staffordshire Terrier, Boston

-Mastiff, Bull Terrier, Chow Chow, Dutch Pug, English Bulldog, English Toy Spaniel, French Bulldog,
+Chow Chow, Dutch Pug, English Bulldog, English Toy Spaniel, French

 Temperature Restrictions: Alaska Airlines recognizes the risk to pets when transporting them during periods of heat or cold.
 If temperatures are above 85° or below 40° your pet's flight may have to be rescheduled.